pyFFTW/pyFFTW/README.rst

 If you want to argue with the philosophy, there is probably a good place to do it.

-New contributions should adhere to pep-8, but this is only weakly enforced (there is loads of legacy stuff that breaks it, and things like a single trailing whitespace is not a big deal).
+New contributions should adhere to `PEP 8`_, but this is only weakly enforced (there is loads of legacy stuff that breaks it, and things like a single trailing whitespace is not a big deal).